apache/wookie/widgets/templates/readme.txt

     * widget.description=A very friendly widget to demonstrate how easy it is to build a widget from templates.
   * Create a file called "content_primary.html" and the following content
     * <p>Hello World!</p>

+That's it, you have built your first template based widget.
+Now you need to generate and deploy it:

   * Ensure that Wookie is running locally
+  * cd [WOOKIE_HOME]/widgets/template
   * ant generate-widgets -D widget.include==helloWorld
   * take a look at your new widget in your local instance of Wookie